knative/docs/docs/README.md

 ### Contributors

-With a clear project scope, lightweight governance model, and clean lines of separation between pluggable components, the Knative project establishes an efficient contributor workflow.

-While not part of a software foundation, Knative provides contributors with a clear project scope, open governance with multiple companies represented, and clean lines of separation between pluggable components.
-The Knative project strives for an efficient contributor workflow.
+While not a part of a software foundation, Knative provides contributors with a clear project scope and an open governance model where multiple companies are represented.
+The Knative project strives for both clean lines of separation between pluggable components and an efficient contributor workflow.

 Knative is a diverse, open, and inclusive community.
 To get involved, see [CONTRIBUTING.md](../contributing/CONTRIBUTING.md) and join the